dxdesjardins/GDPool/README.md

 GDPool
 =================
-Object Pooling implementation for the Godot Game Engine.
+Object Pooling System for the Godot Game Engine.

 Overview
 ----